ENC1102 English Composition II with a grade of "C" or better

 Global Learning Outcomes:

-I. Critical Thinking: The Student evaluates the validity of
+I. Critical Thinking: Students will evaluate the validity of

 |Course Learning Outcomes: